react-navigation/react-navigation.github.io/versioned_docs/version-4.x/troubleshooting.md

 Check how to do it [here](https://software-mansion.github.io/react-native-gesture-handler/docs/getting-started.html).

-## Pressing buttons don't do anything

-Make sure you're not connected to Chrome Debugger.
-When connected to Chrome Debugger, you might encounter various issues related to timing, such as button presses and animations not working correctly.
+## App is not working properly when connected to Chrome Debugger

+When the app is connected to Chrome Debugger (or other tools that use Chrome Debugger such as [React Native Debugger](https://github.com/jhen0409/react-native-debugger)) you might encounter various issues related to timing.

+This can result in issues such as button presses taking a long time to register or not working at all, [gestures and animations being slow and buggy](https://github.com/facebook/react-native/issues/2367) etc. There can be other functional issues such as promises not resolving, [timeouts and intervals not working correctly](https://github.com/facebook/react-native/issues/4470) etc. as well.

+The issues are not related to React Navigation, but due to the nature of how the Chrome Debugger works.
+When connected to Chrome Debugger, your whole app runs on Chrome and communicates with the native app via sockets over the network, which can introduce latency and timing related issues.

+So, unless you are trying to debug something, it's better to test the app without being connected to the Chrome Debugger.
+If you are using iOS, you can alternatively use [Safari to debug your app](https://reactnative.dev/docs/debugging#safari-developer-tools) which debugs the app on the device directly and does not have these issues, though it has other downsides.